thacherT1D/webdevstuff/Datastores/PostgreSQL.desc.md

 ## What's an entity?

 In the above example, the `movie` object is called an entity.
 An **entity** is an object the represents a person, place, or thing.
-As you can see from the table below, this `movie` entity has handful of attributes.
+As you can see from the table below, this `movie` entity has a handful of attributes.
 An **attribute** is a piece of information that describes an entity.

 | `id` | `title`    | `duration` | `rated` | `genre`       | `is_3d`     | `released_at`                         | `score` |
 |------|------------|------------|---------|---------------|-------------|---------------------------------------|---------|